-Working with a large number of clients in various industries for over 25 years, the firm specializes in branding, web design and development, internet marketing, advertising and project management.
 Mary was a partner at Eventions, an event-planning company, and Director of Media Relations for the Houston Public Library System prior to founding Hardin-Francis.
-She also taught in the Visual Communications Department at Lone Star College and provides marketing communication for charitable organizations in Houston.
+She also taught in the Visual Communications Department at Lone Star College and provides marketing communications services to charitable organizations in Houston.

 Mary has been involved with the Southern Region since she created the website for Align ’09, the region conference held in Houston.
-In addition, Mary chaired one of the 2013 mini-conferences, served as Southern Region Portfolio Conference Director and is the current Silver Quill Chair.
+In addition, Mary chaired one of the 2013 mini-conferences, and has served as Southern Region Portfolio Conference Director.
 She is an IABC Houston past president and remains active in the local chapter.
 A native Houstonian (one of the few left still living there), Mary is a graduate of Texas A&M University with a Journalism degree and Marketing specialization.